zhu-jinyao/learngit/readme.txt

 What is your hobby?
 I like jogging.
 That is a good hobby!
+You know, that can build your body!